-The Psychology of Shortcuts of Economy - with Mr-Shortcut - with MrShortcutIn 2001, many factors slowed the American economy down.
+The Best Shortcuts Approach of Economy - with Mr-Shortcut - with MrShortcutIn 2001, many factors slowed the American economy down.
 As a result, only 4,100 Americans became millionaires -- on average -- each month.
 We've slowed down.
 Right up until 2001, we averaged 51,000 new millionaires per month for 100 straight months.

 Add all the lottery millionaires and athlete millionaires.
 They total less than one in every hundred.
 Add to this all our new entertainment millionaires and lawsuit millionaires.
 Still less than one in every hundred.